P.T. (video game): Development

 Kojima Productions used their game engine, the Fox Engine, to develop P.T.
 Hideo Kojima's intention when creating P.T. was to scare people in a unique way, as well as to deliver an interactive teaser experience instead of releasing trailers and screenshots of Silent Hills.

 P.T. was designed to take players at least a week to complete, and Kojima intended the puzzles to be very enigmatic and difficult.
 Despite this, a few gamers reportedly finished the game within hours after the release, surprising him.
 Kojima intended for P.T. to be a mystery in order to make it a more frightening experience.
 There is little, cryptic, information given in the game on events that take place, and there are few clues as to how to solve the puzzles.
 He chose the corridor as the setting as opposed to "a ruin" because he wanted the teaser to emotionally affect the player regardless of "cultural background".
 Kojima elaborated that P.T. and Silent Hills have no canonical and direct relation, and that Silent Hills would have been enhanced by elements that were never in P.T.
 He based his concept of P.T. on horror films and other media that he found frightening.
 When creating the game, Kojima refrained from using graphic violence to build up suspense, as he felt that too many horror games rely on the trope.
 He wanted to elicit a more "genuine, thoughtful and permeating" type of fear.

-A user was able to hack the in-game camera of P.T. to show that as soon as the player obtained the flashlight, the model of Lisa is tethered directly behind the protagonist away from the direction they are looking.
+A user was able to hack the in-game camera of P.T. to show that as soon as the player obtained the flashlight, the model of Lisa is tethered directly behind the protagonist away from the direction he is looking.
 This enabled the game to show fleeting shadows of Lisa and some of the sound effects associated with her that the player experiences throughout the game.
 The user discovered an unused scene showing Lisa's headless corpse lying in the bloody bathtub, that the player-character is modeled after Reedus throughout all parts of the game and not just at the ending, and that much of the world outside of the interior rooms is an incomplete but detailed map of Silent Hill.